-I remember telling tales to a guy who was trying to hit on my friend that the reason she could not leave with him was because she was my “real” half sister.
-He was too drunk and too confused by the end of it, but still bought us a few drinks.
+I remember telling tales to a guy who was trying to hit on my friend that the reason she could not leave with him was that she was my “real” half-sister.
+He was too drunk and too confused by the end of it but still bought us a few drinks.

-I remember the drives along the Costa del Sol, passing through seaside towns, each with white beaches on the right and rampant commercialization and building of apartments on the left.
+I remember the drives along the Costa del Sol, passing through seaside towns, each with white beaches on the right and rampant commercialisation and building of apartments on the left.

-I remember visiting the Sea Life Center in Benalmadena, one of the seaside town we stopped at, which was just like any other Sea Life Center around the world.
-This one though had a huge pool with sting rays and guests could even feed them.
+I remember visiting the Sea Life Center in Benalmadena, one of the seaside towns we stopped at, which was just like any other Sea Life Center around the world.
+This one though had a massive pool with stingrays and guests could even feed them.

 Also in Benalmadena, I remember taking a boat trip on an authentic Chinese Junk Boat that took us for a cruise into the Mediterranean.
 Unfortunately, I also vividly recollect that one of the other three co-passengers spent most of the time throwing up.

-I remember the Spanish omelet that my resident friend made for us.
+I remember the Spanish omelette that my resident friend made for us.
 YUM!

 I regretfully remember the Full British Breakfast at one of the beach-side shacks.
 Now, I always remember to eat only local preparations.

 I remember the weekday local market in Fuengirola and parking a good 10 minutes away from it, in a no parking zone.
-Thankfully, the authorities are a lot lenient on market days.
+Thankfully, the authorities are lenient on market days.